-As we age, some of us will experience diminished cognitive function and we will need help with both our financial and personal affairs.
+As we age, some of us will experience reduced mental function.
+If/when this happens, we will need help with both our financial and personal affairs.
 Often, a Life Care Plan is not in place and the court must appoint a Guardian to take over certain tasks for the individual.
-The time and money it takes to have a Guardianship granted can often be very lengthy and costly.
-Not to mention the stress placed on family members having to step in and manage the affairs for their loved one.
-It’s wise to plan ahead with the help of an experienced and competent attorney to help guide you through the Guardianship process.
+Additionally, the time and money it takes to have a Guardianship granted can often be very lengthy and costly.
+It can also place stress on family members having to step in and manage the affairs for their loved one.
+It’s wise for you to plan ahead and get the help of an experienced and competent attorney to guide you through the Guardianship process.

 What is a Guardian?